Living with intent, social engagement, learning, growing, giving

 I stopped in Perth for a day on the way to the Middle East so that I could meet with clients.
 The main meeting was cancelled while I was crossing Australia but fortunately I had set up two peripheral meetings to leverage the travel.
 I met with a delightful Central American client with whom I’ve been working on and off for two years.
 She managed, at the last minute, to assemble the important people and some interesting discussions ensued that will hopefully lead to more work.
 She took me to lunch afterwards and we connected like old friends.
 She used to work for a big service company in business development and so she understood what my travel schedule is like and commiserated and stressed the need to train other staff to do what I do so that I can spend more time at home with my family.
 We are around the same age and have children of similar ages and it was lovely to be understood.

-Everything is going well on my project here and it’s lovely to spend time again with my team, who welcomed me as if I had not left.
+Everything is going well on my project here in Saudi Arabia and it’s lovely to spend time again with my team, who welcomed me as if I had not left.
 We laugh together during the day at work and have nice lunches within the expat camp but that is the extent of interactions due to the restrictions on mixing between men and women.
 In the evenings it’s quiet and lonely but this time I’m staying at an international hotel so I’ve been able to use room service for dinner and breakfast is included at an amazing buffet.
 When I arrived at 0430 on Wednesday the receptionist upgraded me to a suite which is incredible and would normally cost about $500 a night.
 I’m getting a special rate through a university collaboration that I’ve helped to establish.

 On Wednesday I saw at work a past-client from Australia and I marvelled at the ease with which we entered into comfortable conversation.
 It’s true that it can be easier to interact with people who have grown up in a similar setting to oneself and I can understand why expats tend to congregate with each other.
 However, I feel that to limit oneself to ones brethren means to miss out on rich and diverse interactions and that is why I always seek to interact with those around me, wherever I am in the world.